-8.1 No Action/Defer the Project Request
+8.1 No Action/Defer the Project Request.

-This alternative would make no improvements to the existing water infrastructure at MMHI.
-The condition of the building would continue to decline and safety concerns would increase.
+This alternative would make no improvements to the utility distribution systems serving MMHI.
+These systems would continue to serve the MMHI and CWC campuses and the condition would continue to decline and safety and reliability concerns would increase.
 This would not meet the needs of MMHI and would not satisfy the purpose and need of the project.

-8.2 | Construct New Treatment Plant and Improve Water Infrastructure
+8.2 | Improve Utilities

-This alternative would construct a water treatment plant and make water infrastructure improvements at MMHI as discussed in this EA.
+This alternative would relocate, replace and/or construct new utility distribution systems as discussed in this EA.
 This is the recommended alternative.